Cherokee Inc.

-Cherokee Inc., also known as Apex Global Brands, is an American based global apparel and footwear company, headquartered in Sherman Oaks, California.
+Cherokee Inc., also known as Apex Global Brands, is an American-based global apparel and footwear company, headquartered in Sherman Oaks, California.
 The company was established in 1973 and its brands are available in 110 countries in 12,000 retail locations and on digital commerce.

 Cherokee owns a number of fashion and lifestyle brands, including: Cherokee, Cherokee Workwear, Carole Little, Tony Hawk Signature Apparel and Hawk Brands, 900 Tony Hawk, Liz Lange, Sideout, Hi-Tec, Magnum, 50 Peaks, Interceptor, Everyday California, Point Cove, Saint Tropez, Chorus Line, All That Jazz, Ale by Allesandra, Teen Hearts and Flip Flop Shops.

 History

 Founding

-In 1973, James Argyropoulos, the son of a Greek immigrant, launched custom-made footwear designs and began to sell them from his Venice Beach, California home.
-Soon it was stocked by department stores, including Macy's and Bloomingdale's.
+In 1973, James Argyropoulos, the son of a Greek immigrant, launched custom-made footwear designs and began selling them from his Venice Beach, California home.
+Soon the line was stocked by department stores, including Macy's and Bloomingdale's.

-In the early 1980s, the brand expanded to selling women's and children's apparel.
+In the early 1980s, the brand expanded into women's and children's apparel.
 During this time, it became available worldwide.

 In the 1990s, Cherokee established a partnership with Target.

 The headquarters at Sherman Oaks, California employs 51-200 employees.

 In 2021, Apex Global Brands was acquired by Galaxy Universal.